bunzela/AIzymes/README.md

 ---

 > *AI.zymes is in active development!
 Contributions, feedback, and collaborations are very welcome!
 We are happy to assist you with geting AI.zymes to run on your systems.*

+---

+> *License: MIT-NC – non-commercial academic use only.
+Commercial use requires permission.
+See LICENSE.txt.*